 - To ensure that an Eligible Young Person moving into semi-independent accommodation is ready and prepared to move;

-It is important that decisions taken at Looked After Reviews are implemented and responsibility for actions clearly defined.
+It is important that decisions taken at Our Children's Reviews are implemented and responsibility for actions clearly defined.

 - Care Plan;